Skip to content

 How Fermito uses these findings

-Every number in this article traces back to a field in a machine-generated stats file.
-If you run sealed work in Ontario and want the full categorical breakdown for your own team's training, contact Fermito.
+Every percentage in this article is measured against the classified corpus.
+Firms running sealed work in Ontario that want the full categorical breakdown for internal training can contact Fermito.

 The Fermito notes